 It is not the individual, isolated, separate me who will attain enlightenment after all – that is the me that has to dissolve away so that I can identify with my actual self.
 In Tantra we learn to impute ourselves no longer on a contaminated deluded mind and meaty body, but on our own indestructible, blissful very subtle mind and body.
 These, once purified by dissolving all phenomena into ultimate truth emptiness, will transform into the actual mind and body of a Buddha.
 How hard can that be?
 Once we’ve been shown how to do it?!
 As Nagarjuna says:

 Like I said, even if one or two people were to gain the union of meaning clear light and illusory body and be like Geshe-la, this world would transform.
 So what about ten?
 Or a thousand!?
-It is degenerate times alright (thank you Mr. Trump, Isis, the age of distraction, and co.), but the blessings of Heruka and Vajrayogini become more powerful in degenerate times; so who is to say that collectively we cannot and will not transform this thing?
+It is degenerate times alright, but the blessings of Heruka and Vajrayogini become more powerful in degenerate times; so who is to say that collectively we cannot and will not transform this thing?
 When the distractions are few and the Festival blessings strong, it all seems perfectly doable.
 Now I just have to tune into this refuge in Sangha every day.

 In the last few days I’ve had a few things go wrong with this body – none of them worth writing home about, but, added together, annoying enough.
 Bad allergies, stomach pains, an infected finger, a fever, and less of my taken-for-granted ability to dive into my heart and stay there.